HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 **appscanData**: configuration required to connect to HCL AppScan On Cloud or HCL AppScan Enterprise and extract issues

-- appscanProvider: The provider of AppScan product.For AppScan Enterprise it is ASE and for AppScan on Cloud it is ASOC.
+- appscanProvider: The provider of AppScan product.For AppScan Enterprise it is ASE , for AppScan on Cloud it is ASOC and for AppScan 360 it is A360.
 - url, apikeyid, apikeysecret: information required to authenticate with the AppScan REST APIs
 - appid: The id of the application that will be used when querying for issues
 - policyids: (Optional) Specific Policy Ids to be used when pulling the results from AppScan.
 If specifying multiple Policy Ids then provide a comma-separated list.
 By default, only issues that are open and out-of-compliance with the application's registered polices will be pulled.
 This is applicable only for ASoC and not for ASE.